History of Detroit: Early French settlement

 The first recorded mention of the site was in the 1670s, when French missionaries found a stone idol venerated by the Native Americans there and destroyed it with an axe.
 Early settlers planted twelve missionary pear trees "named for the twelve Apostles" on the grounds of what is now Waterworks Park.

 The city name comes from the Detroit River (le détroit du Lac Érie), meaning the strait of Lake Erie, linking Lake Huron and Lake Erie; in the historical context, the strait included Lake St. Clair and the St. Clair River.

 The sieur de Cadillac in 1698 proposed to his government in Paris that Detroit be established as a shelter for displaced Native American allies.
 Paris approved and in 1701, Cadillac with his lieutenant Alphonse de Tonty, led a party of 100 Frenchmen to establish a post called Fort Pontchartrain du Détroit, naming it after his sponsor the comte de Pontchartrain, Minister of Marine under Louis XIV.
 In 1704, he was given ownership over the strenuous opposition of officials in New France.
 An investigation by de Pontchartrain showed Cadillac was a tyrannical profiteer whose mischief hurt the French cause, so Cadillac was removed and sent to faraway New Orleans as governor of Louisiana.

 Ste.
 Anne de Détroit (Old Sainte Anne de Détroit), founded in 1701, is the second-oldest continuously operating Roman Catholic parish in the United States.
 Ste.
 Anne's original "stone church", as seen in this 1840s-era photograph, was built in 1818.
 The present Gothic Revival-styled church was completed in 1887.
 Today its parish is largely ethnic Hispanic.

 Ste.
 Anne de Détroit, founded 1701, is the second oldest continuously operating Catholic parish in the United States; it was the first building erected in Detroit.

 The main business was trading furs with the Native Americans, using goods supplied from Montreal.
 It was the largest French village between Montreal and New Orleans.
-Native American villages of rival tribes grew up near the fort which lead to the Fox Wars in the early 1700s.
+Native American villages of rival tribes grew up near the fort which led to the Fox Wars in the early 1700s.

+French and Indian War

+During the French and Indian War (1753–63)—the North American front of the Seven Years' War in Europe between the Kingdom of Great Britain and the Kingdom of France— the besieged François-Marie Picoté de Belestre, the last French commander at Fort Detroit (1758–1760), surrendered on November 29, 1760, to the British Army.
+The British subsequently shortened the name of the settlement to just Detroit.